mbroihier/hsm/README.md

 This procedure has been used with PI 0's, PI 3's, and PI 4's.
 On the PI 3's, I've installed Stretch "lite" Raspbian.
 On PI 0' and PI 4's I've installed Buster "lite" Raspbian.

+**** Note ****
+When hsm is first installed, annotation (translation of IPs to URLs) is effectively disabled.
+This is because Pi-hole has not built up its database and the build_url_ip_db script has not been run.
+Depending on how many URLs have been collected by Pi-hole, build_url_ip_db can take some time to run (for 5000-6000 URLs I've seen it take ~ 100 seconds on a PI 0).  build_url_ip_db must be run (from the hsm directory) to annotate IP addresses on graphs.
+At the moment, I do this by hand on the hsm node prior to my initiation of generating new graph/plot files ("Process New Logs") from the HSM Display Server main page.
+I'm still working on improving the annotation process so that logging onto the hsm node is not necessary after the applicance is installed.
+Also note that it is never necessary to run build_url_ip_db if automatic annotation is not desired.